About

 2020

-Monoprint 2020: Printers and Presses, Washington Art Association, Washington, CT
+Printers and Presses, Washington Art Association, Washington, CT

-Recent Work (Pandemic drawings), Farm Project Space, Wellfleet, MA
+Recent Work (Pandemic Drawings), Farm Project Space, Wellfleet, MA

 Collusions, Wellfleet Preservation Hall, Wellfleet, MA